Fold of a bifurcation solution from the figure-eight choreography in the three body problem: Introduction

 \section{Introduction}

+The figure-eight choreography in the classical three-body problem is a remarkable periodic orbit in which three equal masses chase one another along a fixed figure-eight-shaped curve in the plane \cite{moore,Chenciner}.
+As system parameters are varied, this choreography can undergo bifurcations that alter the structure of solutions.
+Many such bifurcations are equivariant ones \cite{CL}, in which a branch of solutions may spontaneously break part of the full spatiotemporal symmetry described by a crystallographic point group \cite{Chenciner2, fukuda2025}.

-The figure-eight choreography in the three-body problem is a motion of three equal masses in classical mechanics, chasing each other in the common figure-eight-shaped orbit \cite{moore,Chenciner}.
-Sometimes equivariant bifurcations \cite{CL} occur loosing its symmetries partially from its full symmetry elements forming a crystallographic point group \cite{Chenciner2}.
-Under the inhomogeneous interaction potential such as the Lennard-Jones-type (hereafter LJ) potential \cite{sbano,sbano2010,fukuda2017}, it bifurcates by the period $T$ of the motion as bifurcation parameter \cite{fukuda2019}.
-For the homogeneous interaction potential, bifurcations occur by the power of the homogeneous potential \cite{fukuda2019} or one of the masses of the bodies \cite{galan2002,doedel2003}.
+For inhomogeneous potentials such as the Lennard--Jones-type (LJ) potential \cite{sbano}, bifurcations can be induced naturally by varying the period $T$ of the motion without changing the Lagrangian \cite{fukuda2019}.
+On the other hand, for homogeneous potentials, bifurcations are typically induced by varying either the power of the potential \cite{fukuda2019} or one of the masses of the bodies \cite{galan2002, doedel2003}.

-We notice that some bifurcation solution soon folds as a function of bifurcation parameter \cite{fukuda2019, fukuda2025}.
-In this paper, the fold is analyzed using the Lyapunov-Schmidt (hereafter LS) reduced action in two dimension up to the forth order of its representation variable in case the bifurcation parameter does not change the symmetry of Lagrangian.
-The period of motion and the power of the homogeneous potential does not change the symmetry of Lagrangian while does one of the masses in the equal mass three bodies.
+We note that some bifurcated branches undergo a fold immediately after their emergence \cite{fukuda2019, fukuda2025}.
+In this paper, this fold structure is analyzed by applying the Lyapunov--Schmidt (LS) reduction to the action functional, yielding a two-dimensional reduced action up to the fourth order.

+Throughout this study, we assume that the symmetry of the Lagrangian remains unchanged as the bifurcation parameter is varied.
+Varying the period of the motion or the power of a homogeneous potential preserves the symmetry of the Lagrangian.
+In contrast, varying one of the masses explicitly breaks the symmetry associated with the equal-mass configuration and is therefore outside the scope of the present analysis.
-In section \ref{sec:nes}, three-fold-type bifurcation and its LS reduced action into two dimensional representation are introduced according to our previous paper \cite{fukuda2025}.
-In section \ref{sec:sol}, variational equations for the LS reduced action are solved up to the forth order of the two dimensional representation variables.
-It is shown that the bifurcation solutions fold under a condition given by the third and forth expansion coefficients.
-In section \ref{sec:top}, the LS reduced action in two dimension is displayed by three dimensional plot, and the relations among solutions are recognized as those among critical points visually.
-In section \ref{sec:A3}, the third and forth order expansion coefficient are given by time integral of the third and forth order differentiation in generalized coordinates of the Lagrangian, respectively.
-In section \ref{sec:num}, four numerical examples in figure-eight choreography under the homogeneous and inhomogeneous LJ potential are shown.
-Section \ref{sec:rem} is the summary and discussions.